FAQs for new students

 Financial aid recipients are expected to attend all courses throughout the semester and your instructor is required to confirm your participation.
 Financial aid for eligible students is not disbursed after the beginning of the semester unless your instructor confirms your course participation.
 If your participation is not confirmed by the end of the second week of the semester, your federal financial aid amount may be reduced or canceled.

 You may view your course confirmation status in Academica.
 Click on Student Resources, under Student Records, click on Course Participation Status to see the status of each registered course.

 How do I check for outstanding requirements?

-You can check your financial aid requirements in Academica.
-Under Resources, select Student Resources, then Financial Aid.
-Click My Financial Aid Requirements and select the 2020-2021 Award Year to view your requirements.
+You can check your financial aid requirements in the Financial Aid Portal in Academica.
 Complete any outstanding requirements as soon as possible.

 What is the best way to turn in documents?

-There are multiple ways to submit documents to us without having to come to our office.
-Check your financial aid requirements in Academica.
+There are multiple ways to submit documents to us remotely.
+Check your financial aid requirements in the Financial Aid Portal in Academica.
 Many of our forms are electronic, and can be submitted to us directly.
 Documents without social security numbers or other personally identifiable information can also be emailed to us at email@example.com.
-If your forms are not electronic you can use this link to submit your documents.
-Documents submitted via these links will be reviewed and identified before your requirements are updated in Academica.

 How do I complete Entrance Loan Counseling?

 Entrance Loan Counseling is required for all first-time Federal Loan borrowers and must be completed before you can receive your loan funding.
 You can complete Entrance Loan Counseling online here.
 Sign in with your FSA ID and password.
-WSU will be notified within a few days after you complete Entrance Loan Counseling and we will update your record.
+WSU will be notified within a few days after you complete Entrance Loan Counseling and your record will be updated.

 How do I complete the Master Promissory Note?